Autoimmune Disease Machine Learning Challenge

 Helpful links and information:

-The challenge will be offered as an IAP course in 2025 for MIT students:
+The challenge was offered as an IAP course in 2025 for MIT students:

 • 6.S099 Machine Learning Challenge for Biomedical Discoveries